cyuab/k-scaling-factor-dtw/README.md

 │   └── testing # The scripts under this folder is for development purpose and only for book-keeping purpose.
 ├── data # Processed dataset after processing in "data-exploration.ipynb "
 │   └── gunpoint_preprocessed.npz
+├── environment.yaml # Store the python environment
+├── figures # Figures for the paper and this `README.md`.
 ├── README.md # Here
 └── results # Results generated from "querying.ipynb"
 ```